gxolivei/gxolivei/README.md

   'Meeting Friends',
   'Laughing as Much as Possible'
 ]
-gabriel = Person.new('Gabriel', 'Software Developer at Twygo', gabriel_hobbies)
+gabriel = Person.new('Gabriel', 'Software Engineer at Twygo', gabriel_hobbies)

 city = -> { 'Florianópolis' }
 ambitions = [-> { 'Getting better at coding' }, -> { 'Building a SaaS' }, -> { 'Expanding knowledge' }]